Categories

 Fukuko Ando’s works of art are exhibited at Costume Art.
-Three dresses are donated to the museum and become part of the Metropolitan Museum of Art Costume Institute’s collection.
+Two dresses are donated to the museum and become part of the Metropolitan Museum of Art Costume Institute’s collection.

 I am working on a new series of dresses inspired by the Mandala Lotus flower